aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/docs/contribution/authoring_eos_cli_config_gen.md

     - Ensure all descriptions end with punctuation.
     - Highlight the key names in description, like - `<key_name>`.
 4. **Type Conversion:** Add `convert_types: [str]` for `type: int` keys.
-5. **Defaults:** Avoid using `defaults` in eos_cli_config_gen.
+5. **Defaults:** Avoid using `default` in eos_cli_config_gen.
 6. **Min/Max:** Specify min/max values in the schema if they are defined in the EOS CLI.
+Make sure to check on different hardware platforms.

 ### Creating Jinja2 Templates

 Edit the appropriate jinja2 templates in `pyavd/_eos_cli_config_gen/j2templates/eos` and `pyavd/_eos_cli_config_gen/j2templates/documentation` to generate the desired configuration and documentation.

-Add new jinja2 template if adding a top-level feature, also modify the `pyavd/_eos_cli_config_gen/j2templates/eos-intended-config.j2` and `pyavd/_eos_cli_config_gen/j2templates/eos-device-documentation.j2` to add these new templates, trying to respect the order in the EOS CLI.
+Add a new jinja2 template if adding a top-level feature, also modify the `pyavd/_eos_cli_config_gen/j2templates/eos-intended-config.j2` and `pyavd/_eos_cli_config_gen/j2templates/eos-device-documentation.j2` to add these new templates, trying to respect the order in the EOS CLI.

 #### Jinja2 Templates Guidelines

 1. **Code Indentation:** Keep less indented code to improve readability.
 2. **Variable Naming:** Use meaningful variable names.
+Avoid short variables like `ei` for `ethernet_interface`
 3. **Use AVD filters:** Use AVD filters for code optimization - [AVD Filters](https://avd.arista.com/5.0/docs/plugins/Filter_plugins/add_md_toc.html).
 4. **Natural Sorting:** Use `arista.avd.natural_sort` for sorting the `for loops` after checking on EOS CLI.
 5. **Defined Checks:**